This post contains affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 Methods On How To Cut Insoles

 There are different varieties of insoles.
 They may be made of materials like fabric, leather, foam, gel, or moldable.
 For this article alone, we will focus on the insoles that can be cut with scissors or a utility knife.
-Gel and moldable are out of the context.
+Gel and moldable are out of context.
 Now the next question will be when to know if you have to cut insoles?

-Cutting insoles came in second when you bought insoles either for installing it in your new shoes or replacing your old insoles.
+Cutting insoles came in second when you bought insoles either for installing them in your new shoes or replacing your old insoles.
 No matter what the purpose that drove you to buy them, make sure they are trim to fit the footsteps of your shoes.
 This also means that you buy insoles that are larger than your size.

-For detachable insoles:
+For detachable insoles

 First, remove the insoles you wish to replace.
 With a marker, place the newer insole at the bottom part and have the template on the topmost layer, and trace the shape congruent with the edges.
 With a pair of scissors or a utility knife, cut your way to the path of the marker until you get the desired size.
 Do the above steps to the other insole.

 After getting the right size associated with your foot size, insert the insole into your shoe with the toe part going in first.
 Push the insole to the corner of your shoe.
 Your insole might need proper positioning into the inside of your shoe, with your thumb, apply pressure onto the visible part of the insole until it sits correctly.
 Do the same with the other one.